The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - Faith is released by corresponding action.
 John 9:1-7

 Faithfulness – The Greek word is pistos, the act of being dependable, trust worthy, and reliable and one with your word.
 It is a necessary in ministry.
 You cannot build without faithful laborers.
 1 Corinthians 4:1-2.
 Our faithfulness impacts our ability to keep our covenant and contractual promises.
 You can depend on a person who is faithful to keep their word.
 All that they are is behind them keeping their word.
+They are consistent, reliable and trustworthy.
+They are one with their word.
+This is the essence of faithfulness.

 - God deals with how we manage things by our faithfulness.
 Luke 10-12